augmentedfabricationlab/afab_course/01_getting_started/README.md

 For simply updating your environment, you can also call the following command:

 	(afab19) conda update compas compas_fab --yes

-For more info about COMPAS follow this [link](https://compas-dev.github.io/).

-For more info about COMPAS_fab follow this [link](https://gramaziokohler.github.io/compas_fab/latest/).

 ### 2. Setting up the Rhino/Grasshopper Environment